10 Things Parents Need to Know About Eating Disorders

 - Promoting tissue repair and repairing organ system function

 Once the above takes place, one’s hormones, body composition, growth, development and stress response will normalize.
-Complete weight recovery (as close to 100 percent of ideal body weight as possible) by end of treatment is the best predictor of recovery for adolescents with anorexia nervosa (Lock, et al., 2013) and is what we strive for in all patients.
+Complete weight recovery (as close to 100 percent of ideal body weight as possible) by end of treatment is the best predictor of recovery for teens with anorexia (Lock, et al., 2013) and is what we strive for in all patients.
 Thankfully, there is more hope in the world of eating disorder treatment today than ever before, supporting the full recovery of your children.

 10. Help is available.